World’s Strongest Castles

 What were the strongest castles ever built?

 This list will count down 30 of the world’s strongest and most impenetrable castles ever built, that somehow still survived to be visited today.
-We will be leaving out anything from the 19th century Romantic Age, (such as Neuschwanstein Castle in Germany) as well as urban castles that over time turned more into regal palaces than fortifications. (such as Prague Castle, and The Kremlin in Moscow) Although these castles are magnificent in their own right, none of them were are currently designed with defense in mind.
+We will be leaving out anything from the 19th-century Romantic Age, (such as Neuschwanstein Castle in Germany) as well as urban castles that over time turned more into regal palaces than fortifications. (such as Prague Castle, and The Kremlin in Moscow) Although these castles are magnificent in their own right, none of them are currently designed with defense in mind.

 30. Derawar Fort – Ahmadpur East Tehsil, Punjab, Pakistan